 This project is a PyTorch re-implementation of IQCRNN, a method that enforces strict stability guarantees on Recurrent Neural Networks used in control systems.

-While standard Reinforcement Learning agents can behave unpredictably in unseen states, this approach forces the agent’s weights to satisfy Integral Quadratic Constraints (IQC) via a projection step.
+Standard Reinforcement Learning agents can behave unpredictably in unseen states.
+This approach forces the agent’s weights to satisfy Integral Quadratic Constraints (IQC) via a projection step.
 Effectively, it solves a convex optimization problem (Semidefinite Program) inside the gradient descent loop to ensure the controller never violates Lyapunov stability criteria.

 The method bridges classic Robust Control Theory (1990s) with Deep Reinforcement Learning (2020s), providing mathematical certificates of safety for neural network controllers.